When Vaginas Attack!

 Obviously, both males and females want to reproduce, but females have to invest a bit more resources, time and energy into reproduction relative to males.

-And that's where you get the sexual conflict where the males and the females interests don't always align.
+And that's where you get the sexual conflict where the males and the females' interests don't always align.

 So

-why you get some of these wild,
+that's why you get some of these wild,

-wild tactics and different physiology, morphology, and behaviors.
+different physiology, morphology, and behaviors.

-So, tell me how the water strider switches this.
+So tell me how the water strider publishes this.
+The water strider is

-story of kind of sexual conflict, evolutionary arms race in action.
+a great story of kind of sexual conflict, evolutionary arms race in action.

-So, water striders are bugs that sit on top of the ponds and water.
+So, water strutters are bugs that sit on top of the ponds and water.
+The females have these genital shields.

-So, and I do have a model of this, but unfortunately, didn't make it on the
+So, and I do have a model of this, but unfortunately, didn't make it on the other.

-cowfly with that sort of weaponry.
+You can't fly with that sort of weaponry.

 But she's got her overpositor that sits inside of her abdomen.

+And then the overpositor.
 The overpositor where the eggs go.

 And if she wants to mate,